-The components of the promotional process for Captain shall be administered in the following order:
+The components of the promotional process for Captain shall be administered in the following order as scheduled by the Fire Chief or his designee:

 - A. Seniority.
 Seniority points shall be computed as of the last day of the month in which the oral interviews begin.
 Candidates in the Captain promotional process shall be granted one (1) point for each full two (2) years of service as a Lieutenant on the Palatine Fire Department since the employee's two (2) year anniversary of promotion up to a maximum of five (5) points.
 The seniority list shall include the promotion date, any breaks in service, the total number of eligible years, and the number of seniority points. - B. Ascertained Merit.
 The parties agree that this Section shall constitute compliance with Section 40(a) of the Fire Department Promotions Act.
+On or about 365 days prior to the expiration of the current promotion list, labor and management will meet to discuss the accuracy and relevancy of the ascertained merit components.
+If the two groups are unable to agree on revisions/updates to the ascertained merit, the original list posted in the current CBA will remain effective.
 Candidates wishing to receive points under Ascertained Merit shall include substantiation of points (i.e. copies of degrees, transcripts, or certifications, evaluations or letters certifying involvement, etc.) with the application for points.
 Candidates will be given at least thirty (30) days notice of the deadline for applying for Ascertained Merit points.
 Ascertained Merit points shall be computed on the basis of the following (maximum of 10 points):

-Associate Degree from an accredited college or university - 1 point,
+Associate Degree from an accredited college or university - 1 point, or

-Bachelor Degree from an accredited college or university - 3 points,
+Bachelor Degree from an accredited college or university - 3 points, or